pdidev/pdi/plugins/decl_hdf5/README.md

   height:  int                    # per proc. height including ghost
   pwidth:  int                    # nb proc. in the x dim
   pheight: int                    # nb proc. in the y dim
-  iter:    int                    # curent iteration id
+  iter:    int                    # current iteration id
   coord:   { type: array, subtype: int, size: 2 } # coordinate of the process as [x, y]
 data:     # values that are not copied by PDI
   main_field: